The common man’s understanding of paralysis is the “complete inability to move, to sense touch, or to control bodily sensations.”

 - Impacted or severed nerves at the affected location

-Hemiplegia impairs the arm and leg on the same side of the body, like monoplegia the most common cause is cerebral palsy.
-The intensity of this condition varies from person to person and may change as the time passes.
-Usually hemiplegia starts with a sensation of pins and needles and progresses to weakening the muscles and eventually intensifies to complete paralysis.
+Typically, hemiplegia starts with a sensation of pins and needles and progresses to muscle weakness, and culminates in complete paralysis.
 Level of functioning of people affected with this condition varies day to day depending on the overall health, age, activity level and other factors.

 Hemiplegia sometimes is temporary and getting the patient cured out of this condition depends on treatment, particularly early interventions such as physical therapy and occupational therapy.

-Spinal cord injuries are attributed to the most common cause of paraplegia.
+The most common cause of paraplegia is a spinal cord injury.
 These injuries hamper the brain’s ability to send and receive signals below the area of the injury.
-Some other causes include:
+Other triggers include:

 - Spinal cord infections